 First, it's important that everyone in your company participates in the training.
 This includes employees at all levels, from the C-suite to customer care.

 Second, training should be ongoing.
 It's not enough to just do a one-time training session and call it a day.
-Security awareness needs to be a part of your company culture, and that means ongoing education and reinforcement.
+Cybersecurity awareness needs to be a part of your company culture, and that means ongoing education and reinforcement.

-Finally, make sure that you have a clear plan for how your teams are going to use the information they acquire in your security awareness training.
+Finally, make sure that you have a clear plan for how your teams are going to use the information they acquire in your cybersecurity awareness training.
 A solid action plan will help everyone put what they learn into practice and see results.